I began to understand the beauty of mindful movement.

 Day 4: Bittersweet Farewell

 Waking up on the last day felt bittersweet.
 I had grown to enjoy the peaceful rhythm of life at the temple, and I was surprised at how fast the four days had gone.
-During our final candlelight meditation, we also did indoor walking meditation.
+During our final candlelight meditation, we also did an indoor walking meditation.
 Personally, I found outdoor walking meditation more effective — I felt more focused and connected to my surroundings.

 To end the retreat, we had a long and fascinating Q&A session with Bhante Deepankara and Bhante Kondanna.
 It lasted nearly three hours, and although I got sleepy a few times, I was deeply engaged.
 The questions and answers sparked my interest in Buddhism in a way I hadn’t felt before.
 Even though I was raised Buddhist, this was the first time I felt a real connection to its deeper teachings, especially concepts like reincarnation, enlightenment, and understanding suffering.